Lukeagnew1/Yfinance_Examples/README.md

 # Yfinance_Examples

-This file will show examples of the Yfiance API applications
+This file will show examples of the Yfinance API applications